telerik/teststudio-docs/docs/automated-tests/desktop-testing/desktop-app-user-model-id.md

 Modern desktop applications often use alternative methods for starting and maintaining their processes.
 Desktop apps such as Windows store, UWP or Maui-based apps cannot be started from an executable file.
 For these Test Studio provides the option for automation using the Application User Model ID.

-Read below how you can identify what is the User Model ID of the application you want to test.
+Read below how you can find what is the User Model ID of the application you want to test.

 ## List the Application User Model IDs